sqali/sqali/README.md

 - Machine Learning

 ## What I'm Doing
-- 🌱 I'm currently learning Data Analytics
+- 🌱 I'm currently learning Data Engineering & Analytics
 - 💞️ I'm looking to collaborate on open-source AI and ML projects to enhance my technical skills
 - 🔭 I'm working on personal projects on GitHub and continuously improving them
 - 📚 I love creating GitHub documentation for these tasks to use as technical documentation